TIY-ATL-ROR-2015-May/lectures/week6-recap.md

   * JSON - JavaScript Object Notation.
 Just a serialization format for shipping data around universally.

+### Detailed Review

+  * HTTParty - Used to make HTTP requests with Ruby.
+    * Generally included in a class for the API you want to talk to.
+      * Example: `class Github ... include HTTParty ... (methods) ... end`

+      * Adds several class methods that can be used to send a request: `get`, `post`, `put`, `delete`, etc.
+      * Example: `def get_user(username) ... self.class.get("/users/#{username}") ... end`

+      * Can also specify the `base_uri` for the class so you don't have to type "api.foo.com" all the time.
+      * All requests methods (get, post, put, delete, etc) take several optional parameters passed as key value pairs:
+        * `headers:` which may specify a hash of request headers.
+        * `body:` which may specify a hash of params to be sent in the body of the request, aka postdata.
+        * `query:` which may specify a hash of params to use as a querystring.

 ### Projects

   * Tuesday: Curl Experiments!